Johnnyd113/isic-2019/README.md

 # isic-2019
-This is my work in progress submission for the ISIC-2019 Skin lesion classification competition.
+This is a demo on how to use fastai for the ISIC-2019 Skin lesion classification competition.

-Currently it functions as a weird mix of a tutorial and my current work in progess for the competition.
 Many people may not be familiar with fastai library (I'm just starting to learn it) so the tutorial/walkthrough style notebooks also help me solidify my understanding of whats going on.